s-kav/ds_tools/CONTRIBUTOR_LICENSE_AGREEMENT.md

 ## 3. Grant of Patent License
 To the extent You own patent rights that would be necessarily infringed by Your Contribution, You hereby grant to the Maintainer and to recipients of software distributed by the Project a **perpetual, worldwide, non-exclusive, royalty-free, irrevocable** patent license to make, use, sell, offer for sale, import, and otherwise transfer the Contribution.

+### 3.1.
+Explicit Relicensing Right
+You acknowledge and agree that the Maintainer may, at its sole discretion, **release, distribute or otherwise make available the Project (including Your Contribution)** under one or more license terms, including without limitation:

+- the **GNU Affero General Public License v3.0 (AGPL-3.0)** (or later versions) for public distribution (for example, to support academic, research, and public community use), and/or
+- one or more **commercial or proprietary licenses** for business customers or other commercial use cases.

+You hereby expressly consent to such relicensing and sublicensing of Your Contribution, in whole or in part, without further notice to You.

 ---